cherubrock-seb/PrMers/README.md

     p = 2^64 − 2^32 + 1

-and is designed for long, reliable runs with checkpointing and optional PrimeNet submission.
+and is designed for long, reliable runs with checkpointing.

 The project also supports PRP tests of cofactors and Wagstaff numbers, and includes a web-based GUI and a GPU VRAM tester.